 While a whitefly infestation can be incredibly frustrating, knowing how to prevent, or worst case, get rid of whiteflies with the right techniques and due diligence will give you the best chance of restoring balance to your garden or grow room.

-Now that you know how to get rid of whiteflies on plants fast, you can follow these tips, and banish your whitefly infestation and grow healthy, happy plants - no matter where you live.
+Now that you know how to get rid of whiteflies fast, you can follow these tips, and banish your whitefly infestation and grow healthy, happy plants - no matter where you live.